Quasinormalizers in crossed products of von Neumann algebras: Normalizers and quasinormalizers of

 \subsection{Profinite actions of i.c.c.\ groups}

 In this subsection we exhibit a fairly large and natural class of crossed product von Neumann algebras, $L^{\infty}(X)\rtimes_\alpha G$ associated with p.m.p. actions of \textit{countable} i.c.c. groups on standard probability spaces $G\curvearrowright^\alpha (X,\mu)$ for which we are able to describe in detail all normalizing unitaries in $\mathcal N(L(G)\subseteq L^\infty(X)\rtimes_\alpha G)$; see Corollaries \ref{profinite normalizer1} and \ref{compact quasinormalizer}.
 These results can be regarded as non-commutative counterparts of Packer's prior results, \cite[Theorem 2.3]{Pac0}.
 0.06in Using our description of normalizers we then highlight additional examples of von Neumann algebra inclusions $P \subseteq M$ of infinite Jones index for which the normalizer and the quasi-normalizer algebras of $P$ differ very sharply.
 For instance, Corollary \ref{profinite normalizer2} and the remarks succeeding it provide natural examples when $P$ is a subfactor that is simultaneously singular and quasiregular.

-First, we establish a general structural result from which subsequent examples will be deduced.
+If $N$ has separable predual and $G \curvearrowright^{\alpha} N$ is an ergodic, compact trace-preserving action, using [BaCaMu2, Theorem 4.7] (see also Lemmas 5.4 and 5.5 below) we can always find a sequence $(N_{k})$ of finite-dimensional $G$--invariant subspaces of $N$ such that $\cup_{k} N_{k}$ is $\|\cdot\|_2$-dense in $N$.
+We next leverage such a sequence to obtain a general structural result from which subsequent examples will be obtained.
 In the sequel, for a positive integer $k$ and an element $x$ of a von Neumann algebra $M$, denote by ${\rm diag}(x)$ the $k \times k$ diagonal matrix $x \otimes I \in \mathbb{M}_k(M)$.

 \begin{thm} Let $G$ be an i.c.c. group and $\alpha$ an ergodic, compact, trace-preserving action of $G$ on a tracial von Neumann algebra $(N,\tau)$ with separable predual.
 Denote by $M = N\rtimes_\alpha G$ the associated crossed product von Neumann algebra.
 Fix an increasing sequence $(N_k)$ of finite-dimensional $G$-invariant subspaces of $N$ such that $\cup_k N_k$ is $\|\cdot\|_2$-dense in $N$.